tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 Ask the class to come up with a number to use as a "chain ID" or make one up yourself, like `333`, for example.

-Once you enter the chain ID, hit enter, and you should show this success message and redirect to the original prompt.
+Once you have typed the chain ID, hit enter, and you should show this success message and redirect to the original prompt.

 ![success](Images/puppeth-success.png)